 About Rockaway Recycling

-Rockaway Recycling has been an industry leader for many years recycling scrap metal in New Jersey and the Tri-State Area.
+Rockaway Recycling has been an industry leader and scrap yard for many years recycling scrap metal in New Jersey and the Tri-State Area.
 By providing our community an outlet to recycle metal, we have kept millions of pounds of material from being dumped in landfills.
-Already well into the 21st century, we have been expanding to be able to reach out to not only Northern Jersey, but to all of New Jersey, Southern NY, and Eastern PA.
+Already well into the 21st century, we have been expanding to be able to reach out to not only Northern New Jersey, but to all of New Jersey, Southern NY, and Eastern PA.

 A family run scrap metal yard in every year of its existence, Rockaway Recycling has always led by the phrase, “Fair Weight… Fair Price.”
 While many scrap metal yards get a bad name for poor service and management that only cares about themselves, we pride ourselves on friendly services, whether it be our pick up service, container service, answering phone calls or the simple unloading of cars at our facility in Rockaway, NJ.

 It is because of the local plumbers, electricians, roofers, homeowners, both small business & corporate accounts that we have been able to continue to service our community.
 We thank you for that and look forward to continually earning your business and seeing you at our scrap yard in Rockaway, NJ.

 Tom is a 1974 Rutgers graduate with an accounting degree who began in anything but the scrap business.
 Originally working for Amerada Hess, Tom changed career paths and started recycling scrap metal.
 Originally going around to local body shops buying old rotors, car batteries, catalytic converters, and aluminum car parts, Tom began his recycling career.